OssiB/hadoop-meetup/README.md

 ```
 Press F5 and you should  see files TX.csv,CA.csv  under ```input``` directory.
 Running  program ```MinimalMapReduceDriver``` shows what happens when you run MapReduce without
 setting mapper or reduce.
-Try to run programm with parameters
+Try to run the programme with parameters
 ```
 input output
 ```